Mohan-366/dhruva-sip-base/README.md

         dsb.clientAuthType = “Enabled” (by default this is “Disabled”)

-     - As a result, the default trustManager will have this config.
+      - As a result, the default trustManager will have above config.

     - There are three different types of truststores possible.

 	 - SystemTrustStore with MTLS/SERVER authentication enabled as per the above config.
 	 - CertTrustManager used to talk to cert service for authentication
 	 - Permissive TrustStore which allows everything (any certificate).

     - Every stack can choose from one of the above.
          - In order to choose SystemTrustStore, tlsAuthType in SipListenPoint must not be “NONE”.
          - The default value for this in properties file is SERVER.
 And can be overridden in SIPListenPoint json env provided.
          - In order to choose Permissive TrustStore, specify property tlsAuthType as NONE in json as follows:
                            `[{`
                                `"name": "<networkName>",`
                                `"hostIPAddress": "<IP of machine where DSB runs",` `"transport": "TLS",`